-This might sound a bit cheeky, but it would go without saying that the first step in Contesting a Will, would be to contact us for a free, no obligation consultation to discuss your eligibility!
+This might sound a bit cheeky, but it would go without saying that the first step in Contesting a Will in QLD, would be to contact us for a free, no obligation consultation to discuss your eligibility!
 We can save a lot of heartache early by explaining your options in the first session.
 Plus should you decide to proceed we also have a No Win No Fee option as well.

 So lets get stuck into it.